asvetlov/aioscript/README.rst

 aioscript
 =========

-:info: General asyncio script with support of threading and multiprocessing
+:info: Base asyncio script with support of threading and multiprocessing

 Installation
 ------------